-You must score 80% on the following quiz to complete this education.
+You must score 80% on the following quiz to complete this education requirement.
 DO NOT skip any questions or the course will not complete.
+You may retake the quiz as many times as necessary to achieve a passing score.
+Please note that there is no narration on the quiz pages.
+When you are ready to begin, advance to the next page.